YarnSpinnerTool/.github/profile/README.md

 Yarn Spinner is open source, and free to use.

+* [Try Yarn Spinner live online](https://try.yarnspinner.dev), and write stories, export playable self-contained HTML files, and more!
-* Get started with Yarn Spinner and learn more in the [documentation](https://docs.yarnspinner.dev).
+* Get started with Yarn Spinner for your game engine, and learn more in the [documentation](https://docs.yarnspinner.dev).
 * Join the [community Discord server](https://discord.gg/yarnspinner) for help, motivation, and to chat to the developers.
 * [Support the team on Patreon](http://patreon.com/secretlab).

+Yarn Spinner is a project from [Secret Lab](https://secretlab.games) and friends.